By Paul d'Anjou, Twitch growth expert

 The 3-second hook

-80% of retention is decided in the first 3 seconds.
+Most of your retention is decided in the first 3 seconds.
 Three patterns that consistently work:

-- Partial spoiler: "You're about to see the worst Valorant fail of 2026" + cut to the moment
+- Partial spoiler: "You're about to see the worst Valorant fail of 2026" then cut to the moment.

 Captions are mandatory

-70% of TikTok viewers scroll on silent autoplay.
-No captions = no retention.
+A large share of TikTok viewers scroll on silent autoplay.
+No captions equals no retention.
 Big readable font (Helvetica or Impact), positioned at mid-height (the bottom is hidden by TikTok's UI).

 Hashtag strategy 2026